calf-studio-gear/CTK/README.md

 # CTK

-CTK is a uder interface toolkit for host-agnostic audio plugin UIs written in C++ under LGPL 3.0 license.
+CTK is a user interface toolkit for host-agnostic audio plugin UIs written in C++ under LGPL 3.0 license.

 It is based on pugl library for event and window handling and cairo graphics